abuicke/tarot/major arcana/(15) The Devil/(15) The Devil.md

 ### Footnotes

-1. The level to which one is actually restrited may be quite different from the degree to which *they feel* they are.
-The sense of imprisonement may be self-imposed (psychological) in nature.
+1. The level to which one is actually restricted may be quite different from the degree to which *they feel* they are.
+The sense of imprisonment may be self-imposed (psychological) in nature.